Lizaveta-F/Cost_of_living_across_countries/README.md

 ###For this data analysis I have to:

---Clean the data: with the help of Excel or PowerQuery I remove any duplicates, missing values, or irrelevant data.
+--Clean the data: with the help of Excel or PowerQuery I remove any duplicates, missing values, or irrelevant data.<br />
---Import data into SQL: I used SQL Server Management Studio to create a new SQL database cost_of_living and import the cleaned data into it.
+--Import data into SQL: I used SQL Server Management Studio to create a new SQL database cost_of_living and import the cleaned data into it.<br />
 --Analyze the data using SQL.
 With the help of aggregation functions, partitioning, filtering, CTE and joins I analyzed the data to get the insights of cost of living in terms of basic product basket, public transport, rent and ability to buy a flat, as well as net salaries.
-(The SQL code is attached to the repository)
+(The SQL code is attached to the repository)<br />
 --Create visualizations in Tableau: for this I imported the data from csv file with cleaned dataset into Tableau Public and created visualizations to explore the data.

-###After conducting a thorough analysis, I have come to some fascinating findings:
+###**After conducting a thorough analysis, I have come to some fascinating findings**:

 --Top countries that perform highest income are Bermuda, Switzerland, Isle Of Man, Singapore, United States with salaries from 4500$ up till 6000$net/monthwhereas in countries like Cuba and Siria net montly income is not higher than 50$.